LucasSurPhP/CORE/README.md

 - Lightning (138-159, and 294-304 of Core.php) was originally from provsalts "LightningDeath" plugin.
 - TpWorld (261-284 of Core.php) was cobbled together from multiple sources, primarily MultiWorld, and Worlds.
 - NightVision was originally made by someone on Discord (Xenophilicy I believe) and further edited by someone on the PMMP Forums (If you are that person, please open an issue.)

+# Quote
+> Theory is when you know something, but it doesn't work.
+Practice is when something works, but you don't know why.
+Programmers combine theory and practice: Nothing works and they don't know why!